 The compensation you receive for your work as a Resident Assistant is considered taxable income by the Internal Revenue Service and must be reported on your federal income tax return, if you file one.
-The $3,358 paid to you directly through student payroll will be reported on your Swarthmore College W-2 wage statement form.
-The $4,580 credited directly to your College bill is not reported on your W-2, and must be accounted for separately on your federal income tax return.
+The amount paid to you directly through student payroll will be reported on your annual Swarthmore College W-2 wage statement form.

 - Working a campus job

 Many students work a campus job, and typically these jobs are advertised and filled at the beginning of the semester.
 A variety of campus jobs are posted on Swarthmore's online student employment website, as well as at the annual job fair.

 - Summer earnings expectations

 Swarthmore’s expectation within a financial aid context is that students will work during the summer months and be able to save about $2,000 in the summer prior to beginning at Swarthmore and about $2,500 in the summers after the first year.

 If you choose not to work, are unable to work, or are unable to save this amount of money, you may work more during the academic year or may be able to borrow additionally to fill the gap.
 If this is the case, please let the Financial Aid Office know as soon as possible if you will earn or borrow more during the academic year.